 Work originally begun in 2019 to restore the globally important Grade II listed Power Hall, thanks to £6 million from the Department of Digital, Culture, Media and Sport and additional funding from the Science Museum Group to facilitate urgent and major repairs to the roof and a re-display of the gallery content to show how Manchester changed the world.

 Built in 1855 as the shipping shed for Liverpool Road Station, the Power Hall is one of the most beloved industrial heritage galleries in the country.
-It houses Europe's largest collection of working steam engines, the majority of which were built in Manchester.
+It houses one of the UK's largest collection of working steam engines, the majority of which were built in Manchester.

 Scaffolding and securing some elements of this historic structure was completed in January 2020.
 The roof has undergone a critical drying out period, while the museum worked on renewed sustainability plans to take every opportunity to decarbonise the building before work starts on the roof and inside the building in the coming months.

-Following this additional infrastructure work, scaffolding is due to be dismantled in 2022, internal work is due to begin in early 2022 with the Power Hall now due to re-open to the public in 2023.
+Following this additional infrastructure work, scaffolding is due to be dismantled in Autumn 2022, internal work is due to begin in early 2023 with the Power Hall now due to re-open to the public in 2024.

-In years to come, this multi-sensory gallery, full of the sounds of machines, the whistle and smell of steam and incredible personal stories will show how Manchester provided the power that changed the city and the world—from the way we work to the consumer society we live in.
+In years to come, this multi-sensory gallery will show how Manchester and its people provided the power that changed the city and the world—from the way we work to the consumer society we live in.
 In revealing more about the human skill and ingenuity of the past, the Power Hall will inspire the engineers and innovators of the future.

 The decarbonisation project is part of the Science and Industry Museum’s multi-million-pound restoration plan, which will conserve and further open up its globally significant buildings and bring to life the story of the site and past, present and future ideas that change the world.
 Housing the world's oldest surviving passenger railway station and world's first railway warehouse in the heart of the world's first industrial city, alive with science and technology today, a more sustainable museum is being created to provide inspiring experiences for everyone.
 Information on all current projects including the restoration of the Power Hall can be found on the We are changing page.